 What timeless words — poetry, music, or text — have enlivened or guided you, or expanded your experience of life?
 How have you translated or re-created them for your own life and times, with your unique voice and imprint?
 Share Reflection

-“Haleh Liza Gatori’s ecstatic and piercing translation has lifted a veil, bringing Rumi closer into the quick of our present.
+“Haleh Liza Gafori’s ecstatic and piercing translation has lifted a veil, bringing Rumi closer into the quick of our present.
 Each poem is a divine invitation.
 Free your mind.
 Drown in love.” —V (formerly Eve Ensler)

-With black curls twirling across her shoulders, Haleh Liza Garofi — a poet, translator, vocalist, and educator — stands on a stage, performs a poem of Rumi that she translated into English, then bursts into song in Persian.
+With black curls twirling across her shoulders, Haleh Liza Gafori — a poet, translator, vocalist, and educator — stands on a stage, performs a poem of Rumi that she translated into English, then bursts into song in Persian.
 As her voice echoes across the room, she evokes the divine ecstasy and vision this great mystic poet is known for — expressing in an intimate manner entirely her own.
-For well over a decade, Garofi has inspirited and taught the poetry of Persian poets across various universities, festivals, museums, and institutions.
+For well over a decade, Gafori has inspirited and taught the poetry of Persian poets across various universities, festivals, museums, and institutions.

-A bicultural woman of Persian descent raised in New York, Garofi’s ears are highly attuned to both American poetry and the Persian text.
+A bicultural woman of Persian descent raised in New York, Gafori’s ears are highly attuned to both American poetry and the Persian text.
 As a child, she listened to her parents recite Rumi’s Persian poetry.
 “It’s very common for Iranians to memorize poetry,” she explains, saying she would hear these words but not quite understand.
 But the energy the lines carried, and their effects on the listeners made an early, indelible imprint on her.

 As an adult, she began reading Rumi in English.
 “It was interesting that American translators kind of pointed me back to my roots," she says.
 For Gafori, Rumi’s words offer ancient wisdom pertinent to our current time: What do his poems tell us about ego death, compassion, greed, generosity, selflessness, soul, and the cultivation of ecstasy?
 What is his liberating take on death?